Hatemaliyan/xss_vuln_finder.sh/README.md

-# xss_vuln_finder.sh
-This Bash script is designed to test for XSS (Cross-Site Scripting) vulnerabilities.

-# XSS Vulnerability Checker
+# Introduction

-This bash script can be used to check for Cross-Site Scripting (XSS) vulnerabilities in a given URL.
-It sends an HTTP request with an XSS payload and checks if the response contains the payload.
+This is a bash script that checks for an XSS vulnerability in a target URL.
+The script sends an HTTP request with an XSS payload and checks if the response contains the payload.
+If the payload is found, the script reports that an XSS vulnerability has been found.

-# Usage
+# How to Use

-1. Open the script in a text editor of your choice.
+Open the script in a text editor.
-2. Set the target_url variable to the URL you want to check for XSS vulnerabilities.
+Set the target_url variable to the URL of the target website.
+Set the xss_payload variable to the XSS payload to be tested.
+Save the script.
+Open a terminal and navigate to the directory containing the script.
-3. Run the script in your terminal by executing the following command: bash xss_vuln_checker.sh
+Run the script using the command bash scriptname.sh.
+The script will output whether an XSS vulnerability was found in the target URL.

-# Requirements
+# Dependencies

-'curl' must be installed in your system to make HTTP requests.
+This script requires the curl command-line tool to be installed.

-# Disclaimer
+# Conclusion

-This script is intended for educational and testing purposes only.
-Do not use it on any website without prior permission.
-The author is not responsible for any damages caused by misuse of this script.
+This script provides a quick and easy way to check for an XSS vulnerability in a target URL.
+The script can be customized to test different XSS payloads and target URLs.